arr-ai/arrai/docs/std-str.md

 # str

-`str` library contains functions that are used for string manipulations.
+The `str` library contains functions that are used for string manipulations.

 ## `contains(str <: string, substr <: string) <: bool`